-The financial statements are presented on the basis of historical cost, except for the equity investments and receivables from investments, which are measured at fair value.
+The financial statements are presented on the basis of historical cost, except for the equity investment and receivables from investment entity, which are measured at fair value.
 Historical cost is based on the fair value of the consideration given in exchange for assets.